 Unlike dry rot, wet rot cannot expand onto and through masonry, meaning that it generally remains confined to the area in which it started.
 However, if damp is affecting a large area of timber, it is highly possible that rot will spread a considerable distance.

 What causes wet rot?

-Wet rot growth begins in timber which has become damp and remained damp for long enough to support the growth of the fungus.
-When addressing a wet rot problem, the source of the damp which has affected the timber must first be identified and resolved.
+Growth begins in timber which has become damp and remained damp for long enough to support the growth of the fungus.
+When addressing a rot problem, the source of the damp which has affected the timber must first be identified and resolved.
 The following is a list of sources of damp which can lead to wet rot decay: